 Digital I/O pins

-All the general purpose Input-Output pins on the Arduino (analog/digital) can be used as digital I/O pins.
+All the general-purpose Input-Output pins on the Arduino (analog/digital) can be used as digital I/O pins.
 Furthermore, these are the pins that we will be using to communicate with our external Arduino peripherals.
 Digital input pins read digital inputs, and digital output pins write digital outputs.
+The pins marked with the ∼ sign are capable of producing PWM signals.
+These PWM signals are important to drive motors and for other applications.

 Analog input pins